 MUS 148 Musical Theater Workshop /2 cr. hrs./2 periods (2 lec.)
-Prerequisite(s): None.

 Movement and singing to enhance projection and communication capabilities.
 Includes auditioning techniques, live accompaniment, and exploring the musical theater as a way to communicate.
 May be taken four times for a maximum of eight credit hours.